Leadership in Practice: Alumni honoree connects processes to people

 The Pursuit of Growth - How making sense of life’s messiness can lead to happiness at work and home

-Allison Gabriel, who studies stress management, interpersonal relationships and work-life balance at the Mitchell E. Daniels, Jr. School of Business at Purdue University, also leads the Center for Working Well, which aims to be a cutting-edge center at the forefront of challenges facing modern workforces. - Hacking for Good
+Allison Gabriel, who studies stress management, interpersonal relationships and work-life balance at the Mitchell E. Daniels, Jr. School of Business at Purdue University, also leads the Center for Working Well, which aims to be a cutting-edge center at the forefront of challenges facing modern workforces. - To fight burnout, companies are trying to give employees more time back

 There are many factors that make time such a hot commodity among today’s workers, according to Ellen Ernst Kossek, a distinguished professor of management at Purdue University’s Mitchell E. Daniels Jr. School of Business.
 The most significant factor is of course the pandemic, which took so much of it away.
-(Subscription required) - Living in a Learning Community
+(Subscription required) - Hacking for Good

 Living in a Learning Community - Thriving in the Virtual Classroom